bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

-- **Taproot activation discussion:** the previous weeks' discussions about activation saw different groups of people opposing either [BIP8][] `LockinOnTimeout=true` (`LOT=true`) or `LOT=false`, so most discussion on the mailing list this week focused on alternative activation mechanisms.
+- **Taproot activation discussion:** the previous weeks' discussions about activation saw different groups of people opposing either [BIP8][] `LockinOnTimeout=true` (`LOT=true`) or `LOT=false`, so most of the discussion on the mailing list this week focused on alternative activation mechanisms.
 Some proposals included:

     - *User Activated Soft Fork (UASF):* a plan being [discussed][uasf